bluespore/spore-tools/README.md

 Description
 ----------
-sporeCheck replaces native checkbox inputs and radio buttons with easily stylable anchor elements that can instantly be hooked up to your sprite sheet.
+sporeInput replaces native checkbox inputs and radio buttons with easily stylable anchor elements that can instantly be hooked up to your sprite sheet.

 sporeSelect replaces native select dropdowns with a fully stylable unordered list appended to the body to ensure it'll never ruin your beautiful layouts.